 This paper elaborates potential applications of blockchain technology found within the scientific literature.
 In an attempt to create analysis that is easier to understand, potential applications are divided by the component of the smart city that they are related to.
 Accepting blockchain technologies and exploring ways to apply these technologies to addressing challenges in smart cities is a research direction and represents a new area that has not been sufficiently explored through the prism of scientific research, because blockchain technologies were recently adopted with creation of Ethereum Enterprise Alliance in 2017.
-The result of the research in this paper is to show the possibility for improvement of sustainability within a smart city with the application of blockchain technology and to search for a scientific founded framework for the application of blockchain technologies in the smart cities.
+The result of the research in this paper is to show the possibility for improvement of sustainability within a smart city with the application of blockchain technologies in the smart cities.